 Favourite thing to do in my job: Using very powerful electron microscopes to see individual atoms!

-I study exciting new materials which will probably be in your future smart phone’s memory
+My Work: I study exciting new materials which will probably be in your future smart phone’s memory

 Due to enormous websites such as YouTube and Facebook, the amount of data generated in the world is doubling every year.
 How will manufacturers meet demands to store increasing amounts of data generated in the future?